hammerplay-studios/cocos-custom-event/README.md

 # Cocos Creator Custom Events

 If you're missing the C# delegates and events, which is a lot similar to `systemEvent.on()`.
-You can use this custom events system with more than 5 arguments limited by `node.on` also it only listens to instances.
+The problem with `node.on` it can only work on the node instance and is limited to 5 arguments.
+This is a much more elegant solution.
 ## Usage
 In the GameManger.ts